Todd Gitlin

 Todd Alan Gitlin (January 6, 1943 – February 5, 2022) was an American sociologist, political activist and writer, novelist, and cultural commentator.
 He wrote about the mass media, politics, intellectual life, and the arts for both popular and scholarly publications.

-Background
+Early life and education

 Todd Alan Gitlin was born on January 6, 1943, in Manhattan and raised in the Bronx, the son of Dorothy (Siegel), who taught typing and stenography, and Max Gitlin, who taught high school history.
 His family was Jewish.
 He graduated as valedictorian from the Bronx High School of Science at the age of 16.

 Enrolling at Harvard College, he graduated in 1963 with an A.B. cum laude in mathematics and was elected to Phi Beta Kappa.
 After his leadership in Students for a Democratic Society, he earned an M.A. in political science from the University of Michigan and a Ph.D. in sociology from the University of California, Berkeley.